-Clean Water Mobile Learning Experience
+Clean Water Mobile Learning Center

-Ready to roll into any school, the Wyland Clean Water Mobile Learning Experience provides an innovative solution for schools that need an affordable way to increase student knowledge of the function of watersheds and a broader understanding of the impact that communities have on these systems and our ocean.
+Ready to roll into any school, the Wyland Clean Water Mobile Learning Center provides an innovative solution for schools that need an affordable way to increase student knowledge of the function of watersheds and a broader understanding of the impact that communities have on these systems and our ocean.

 Upon entering the mobile learning center, students become new recruits to the Clean Water Challenge (CWC) Task Force.
 Their mission: To solve mysterious disturbances in the health of our nation’s water habitats via a 4D theater experience and hands-on science activities.
 The mobile learning center aligns with the Wyland Foundation’s “Clean Water for the 21st Century” classroom and Newspaper in Education programs.